Segence/docker-hadoop/README.md

 #### Datanode setup

 1. Create the directory for the HDFS data: `/hadoop/data`
-2. Create the file `/hadoop/slaves-config/slaves` listing all slave node host name on a separate line
+2. Make the `hadoop` user own the directories: `chown -R hadoop:hadoop /hadoop`
-3. Make the `hadoop` user own the directories: `chown -R hadoop:hadoop /hadoop`
+3. Create the file `/hadoop/slaves-config/slaves` listing all slave node host names on a separate line
 4. Copy the `start-datanode.sh` file onto the system (e.g. into `/hadoop/start-datanode.sh`)
 5. Launch the new *datanode* with its ID:
 `/hadoop/start-datanode.sh <HOST NAME> <NAMENODE HOST NAME> [DNS SEARCH DOMAIN] [DNS SERVER HOST]`,